darryncampbell/darryncampbell-cordova-plugin-intent/README.md

 This project is also released under MIT.
 Credit is given in the code where appropriate

 ## IntentShim
 This plugin defines a `window.plugins.intentShim` object which provides an API for interacting with the Android intent mechanism on any Android device.

 ## Testing / Example
 An example application is available at https://github.com/darryncampbell/plugin-intent-api-exerciser to demonstrate the API and can be used to test the functionality.

 ## Installation

+### Cordova Version < 7
     cordova plugin add https://github.com/darryncampbell/darryncampbell-cordova-plugin-intent.git

+### Cordova Version >= 7
+    cordova plugin add com-darryncampbell-cordova-plugin-intent

 ## Supported Platforms
 - Android